TryoSag/chronicle-next/rdiary.md

-I add the project on SonarQube, a good tool to improve the detection of errors, vulnerabilities, technical debt, etc.. https://sonarcloud.io/project/overview?id=TryoSag_chronicle-next
+I add the project on SonarQube, a good tool to improve the detection of errors, vulnerabilities, technical debt, etc.. https://sonarcloud.io/project/overview?id=TryoSag_chronicle-next I changed the models to separate the userTag which is a Tag template that makes the user, from the Tag which has the different fields to write.
+First migration to create the different models on db.